In the last few years, it has become increasingly popular to film movies, TV series and music videos in Iceland.

-Scenes from the movie are filmed both by Skógarfoss waterfall and in the stunning inlands of Iceland.
+Scenes from the movie are filmed both by Skógarfoss waterfall and in the stunning highlands of Iceland.

 The biblical story is framed by Icelandic landscape such as black sand beaches and mountains.
 Yet another star-studded movie filmed in Iceland as Russel Crow, Emma Watson, Jennifer Connelly and Anthony Hopkins played major roles.

 Captain America: Civil War, 2016

 Another comic based movie filmed in Iceland just like Thor.
 In this case, the scenes form Winter Soldiers land in Siberia were filmed near Vik in South Iceland.

 Fast and Furious 8, 2017

-And lastly there is the latest instalment of the Fast and Furious franchise.
+And lastly, there is the latest installment of the Fast and Furious franchise.
 It came out in 2017 and filmed speed chases on the frozen lake Mývatn and tanks driving on the streets of Akranes village.